This 2014 UK human study found:

 “Geometric means, adjusted for education, marital status, BMI, smoking status, use of statins, and time of day.”

-It takes a great imagination to think that the researchers improved the data measurements by averaging them after adjusting all of the six factors as well.
 Maybe the problem was elsewhere, maybe in the study design.
 Wherever the problems are, they seem to guarantee that the researchers will NEVER find cause and effect.

 But maybe that’s the point?

-There appear to be other agendas that make sure studies like these fail to make a contribution toward advancing science.
-The researchers inevitably use buzzwords such as “allostatic load” and cite the need for further studies (money).
+There appear to be other agendas that ensure studies like these fail to make a contribution toward advancing science.
+The researchers inevitably use buzzwords such as “allostatic load“ and cite the need for further studies (money).
 Everybody is okay with that, including the reviewer, and everybody keeps their safe jobs.